 Just remember, you can achieve impressive warrior diet results, no matter when you decide to fast.

 Warrior Diet Results: How to Lose Weight During Perimenopause

 If you are wondering how to lose weight during perimenopause and want to know exactly how I achieved my warrior diet results, keep reading.
 I will fill you in.

 A Bit of Background Story

-To help you understand a little better my story, let me give you some background info.
+To help you understand my story a little better, let me give you some background info.
 My weight was never a real issue for me until my thirties.
-In my thirties, I started holding on to an excess of 7 lbs or so.
+In my thirties, I started holding on to an excess of 7-10 lbs or so.
 I was able to drop it without too much effort when I improved my diet and gave up gluten and dairy.
 The real weight gain for me started around age forty.
-That’s why I am talking about warrior diet results for losing weight during perimenopause.
-Of course, what I did would help any woman lose weight at any age.
+That’s why I am tying in the topic of perimenopause to my warrior diet results.
+Of course, my approach has the potential to help any woman lose weight at any age.

 When Nothing You Do Is Working

 After turning forty and noticing that the scale was moving up steadily, I started panicking a bit!
 Even though I was eating less than in my thirties, I was still gaining weight!
 I tried all kinds of different meal plans and diets.
 I went keto, plant-based, I did various cleanses and detoxes.
 I even practiced the 16:8 intermittent fasting method for a while.